 Jennifer is a PhD Economist who has been consulting and testifying for more than 25 years.
-She is a Principal at Analytics Research Group, and was an instructor at Texas A&M University in the departments of Economics and Management.
+She is a principal at Intensity, LLC, and was an instructor at Texas A&M University in the departments of Economics and Management.

 As the founder of Admin Concepts, Inc. and a second-generation association and conference manager, her passion and focus professionally is for finding administrative solutions, for both associations and small businesses, while also lending time for non-profit work.
 Personally, she finds family life of utmost importance, with a personal balance of maintaining a yoga practice.
-She is married to her husband Barry with whom she has three children.
+She and her husband Barry have three children.
 She enjoys her family time together; traveling, going to movies or even riding dirt bikes.